GeotrekCE/Geotrek-rando-v3/docs/deployment.md

 # Deployment

-We will be using two remote development environments.
+We will be using several environments:

 ## Staging environment